GaliGit2/ControlUP-HomeTest/README.md

    Run API tests only: bash `python -m pytest HomeTest/test_api.py`

 4. Notes:
    ChromeDriver must match your Chrome version.
    `--headless` mode is available in test_ui (commented out in the code) for CI/CD use.
    Credentials, and URLs, and constants are stored in `config.py`.
    Locators are centralized in `locators.py`.
+   The `ui_helpers.py` file contains reusable helper functions for interacting with UI elements using Selenium.